apache/ignite/modules/ducktests/tests/ducktests_remote/README.md

 3. **a JDK under `search_paths`** — `/opt/jdk-17.0.11`, `/usr/lib/jvm/java-17-openjdk`.
    Highest patch level wins, compared numerically, so `17.0.11` beats `17.0.9`.
 4. **`java.archive`**, delivered from the coordinator to the hosts that got this far — and only to those.
-A `.tar.gz`, `.tgz`, `.tar` or an unpacked directory; a single top-level directory is stripped, so a stock Temurin tarball lands as `/opt/jdk-17.0.11+9`.
-Bad archives (no `bin/java`, a macOS build with `Contents/Home`, a zip) fail on the coordinator, before anything is copied to twelve machines.
+A JDK tarball (`.tar.gz`, `.tgz`, `.tar`, `.tar.bz2`, `.tar.xz`) or an unpacked directory.
+Whatever wraps the JDK home inside the archive is stripped, so both a stock Temurin tarball and a hand-repacked one land as `/opt/jdk-17.0.11+9`.
+Bad archives (no `bin/java` anywhere, a macOS build with `Contents/Home`, a zip) fail on the coordinator, before anything is copied to twelve machines.
 5. otherwise a failure listing every JDK that *was* found. `--install-jdk` (with `--sudo`) adds the distribution's own package as a last rung.